AlexandreDecan/sismic/README.rst

 The documentation can be built from the `docs` directory of this repository.

-An online version of this documentation is available at http://pyss.readthedocs.org/en/latest/
+The documentation for the stable version is available at http://pyss.readthedocs.org/en/stable/ The latest version of this documentation is also available at http://pyss.readthedocs.org/en/latest/

 Credits